asoltesz/solakube/docs/postgres-pgo.md

 You manually need to export the root certificates in PEM and include them in the file.
 I use the Firefox gui for this since that includes all current root certificates the S3 services usually refer to.

-## Resource allocations
+### Resource allocations

 You will need enough CPU and memory allocated for your Postgres pods in order to allow them serving the load you subject them to.

 SolaKube does not try to set the requests/limits for pgBackrest and other components, use PGO_CLUSTER_CREATE_EXTRA_OPTIONS to supply these if needed.

-### PGO_CLUSTER_MEMORY
+#### PGO_CLUSTER_MEMORY

 The minimum memory allocation requested for the Postgres pods (in Kubernetes memory units).

 Kubernetes will always reserve this amount of memory on the node, and the PG pod will not be able to schedule on a node if there is not at least this amount available.

-### PGO_CLUSTER_MEMORY_LIMIT
+#### PGO_CLUSTER_MEMORY_LIMIT

 The maximum memory allocation possible for the Postgres pods (in Kubernetes memory units).

 Optional, no default.

+If not defined, the Postgres pod may use as much memory on the node as available.

+In production Kubernetes workloads, it is recommended that memory limits are set.

 Kubernetes may kill the postgres pod if it consumes more than this amount of memory.

-### PGO_CLUSTER_CPU
+#### PGO_CLUSTER_CPU

 The minimum CPU allocation requested for the Postgres pods.

 Kubernetes will always reserve this amount of CPU on the node, and the PG pod will not be able to schedule on a node if there is not at least this amount available.

-### PGO_CLUSTER_CPU_LIMIT
+#### PGO_CLUSTER_CPU_LIMIT

 The maximum CPU allocation possible for the Postgres pods.

 Optional, no default.

-### PGO_CLUSTER_MEMORY_LIMIT

-The minimum memory allocation requested for the cluster in Kubernetes memory units.

-Defaults to: 256Mi

-Kubernetes will always reserve this amount of memory on the node for the node, and the PG node will not be able to schedule on a node if there is not at least this amount available.
+In production Kubernetes workloads, it is recommended that cpu limits are set.

-## (A)synchronous replication configuration
+### (A)synchronous replication configuration

-This concerns the way how streaming replication works between the database nodes of the cluster.
+This concerns the way how streaming replication works between the database nodes of a PG cluster.

 Streaming replication is the fastest way to put your Postgres-managed data into a safe place (into one or more standby databases) but even that has two levels of safety.

 With synchronous replication the primary database node will not finish a transaction until it is replicated to at least one standbys.
 This is the safest, but slowest solution and requires the standby databases to be as fast as the primary.

 In case of async replication, the cluster primary node can work faster but the chance of loosing data is higher since the primary can finish a transaction before it is replicated to a standby.
-In this case your standby nodes can be slower but on average they must be able to keep up with the primary.
+In this case your standby nodes can be slower but on average they must still be able to keep up with the primary.

 In contrast with streaming replication, WAL file archiving are much slower since they take 1-2 minutes to reach the safety of the pgbackrest backup repository (although the level of safety can be higher in case of an offsite S3 location).

 The default with SolaKube is async, but the operator default setting can be changed in the [inventory.ini](../deployment/pgo/inventory.ini) of PGO before deploying the operator (the "sync_replication" key).

-Also, you can use the PGO_CLUSTER_CREATE_EXTRA_OPTIONS to supply the "--sync-replication" extra option when creating a cluster to put it in sync mode.
+Also, you can use the PGO_CLUSTER_CREATE_EXTRA_OPTIONS to supply the "--sync-replication" extra option when creating a cluster to put it in synchronous replication mode.

-## PGO_CLUSTER_REPLICA_COUNT
+### PGO_CLUSTER_REPLICA_COUNT

 The number of database nodes in the PG cluster.

 Defaults to 0 (a single primary, no standby replicas).

-## PGO_CLUSTER_CREATE_EXTRA_OPTIONS
+### PGO_CLUSTER_CREATE_EXTRA_OPTIONS

 Extra options for the ["pgo create cluster"](https://access.crunchydata.com/documentation/postgres-operator/4.3.2/pgo-client/reference/pgo_create_cluster/) command not covered by any of the PGO_CLUSTER_ variables of SolaKube.

 This can be utilized if the SolaKube/PGO create mechanism is mostly OK but you want to include some extra options.

-## Backup parameters
+### Backup parameters

-### PGO_CLUSTER_BACKUP_LOCATIONS
+#### PGO_CLUSTER_BACKUP_LOCATIONS

 The backup locations for scheduled/manual database backups and the continuous WAL file archiving.